Home » IELTS Speaking: How ‘correct’ does your English have to be?

 The question

 An IELTS test taker asked me this question: ‘In the Speaking test, I know I will be marked on how correct my grammar, vocabulary and pronunciation are.
 But I don’t understand what this means.
 Do I have to speak in the same way I would write an essay?’
-In this post, we will look at three ways you can improve your IELTS Speaking answers.
+In this post, we’ll look at three ways you can improve your IELTS Speaking answers.
 (You may find it useful to look at this post first, on how to prepare for IELTS Speaking Part 2, before reading on.)

-Answer 1: Style
+Tip 1: Style

-Answer 2: Mistakes
+Tip 2: Mistakes

 Speaking is different from writing.
 It’s quicker, and you don’t have time to make sure everything is perfect before you say it.
 The British Council LearnEnglish site points out that ‘even native speakers make mistakes when they speak in their own language, but they are always listening to themselves and correcting themselves.’